Crystalline liftings and weight part of Serre's conjecture: Main local results: crystalline lifting theorems

-\begin{proof} We call \textbf{(S1)} is true if the statement in the theorem is true.
-We call \textbf{(S2)} is true if the following natural map of sets is injective (note that here injective means same image implies same preimage)
+\begin{proof} We say \textbf{(S1)} is true if the statement in the theorem is true.
+We say \textbf{(S2)} is true if the following natural map of sets is injective (note that here injective means same image implies same preimage)

 where for brevity, we write $\mathcal E_{G_{\infty}}^{\square} (\barchi_1, \ldots, \barchi_d)$ to mean $\mathcal E_{G_{\infty}}^{\square} (\barchi_1\mid_{G_{\infty}}, \ldots, \barchi_d\mid_{G_{\infty}})$.
 We prove (S1) and (S2) at the same time by induction on $d$.
 We first prove for $d=2$.
 Note that in this case, since $\mathcal E_{?}^\square (\ast, \ast) = \Ext_{?}(\ast, \ast)$, we actually do not need $\square$.